Triangle Dissections

 Discovered by Harry Lindgren (1961).

-This uses the TT2 technique.
+This uses the TT2 method.
 I know of no other 5 piece solution to this dissection.

 Triangle — Heptagon (8 pieces)